Dominik

 Panel 1: Impact of Quantum Technologies on Blockchain

-He is globally recognized for his drive to help academia, industry and government prepare our cyber systems to be safe in an era with quantum computers.
-He co-founded evolutionQ Inc. to provide services and products that enable organizations to evolve their quantum-vulnerable systems and practices to quantum-safe ones.
+Dr. Mosca is globally recognized for his drive to help academia, industry and government prepare our cyber systems to be safe in an era with quantum computers.
+He co-founded and leads evolutionQ Inc. to provide services and products that enable organizations to evolve their quantum-vulnerable systems and practices to quantum-safe ones.
 He was a founder of the ETSI-IQC workshop series in Quantum-Safe Cryptography.
 He co-founded softwareQ Inc. to help organizations benefit from the power of quantum computers.

 He worked on cryptography during his BMath (Waterloo) and MSc (Oxford) and obtained his Doctorate (Oxford) on Quantum Computer Algorithms.